 Ready for the good stuff?
 To make the most out of your amazing spices and dishes, follow these tips.

-As they can strongly impact longevity.
 Take a second to think about where heat summons within your kitchen.
 Hint: any space near the stove, including wall cupboards close-by are a definite No-No. Also, hanging or placing them outside on kitchen walls may look nice, but exposes the spices to strong light which in turn causes some components to break down and make them go bad quicker.
 The perfect place will be mildly cool, dark and dry with stable temperatures all along.
 But what about the fridge?

 2. The fridge could be a safe space, potentially

 If the dried spices are vacuum sealed, this could be an option.
 However, talking regular usage, storing in the fridge is not the place of choice.
 Otherwise, when opening them up frequently, moisture will be trapped inside the container.
 This can cause bacteria or mold growth.
 Pretty the same goes for the refrigerator, as the humid clumps from defrosting can make your spices unusable What a pity!
-On a side note: Fresh herbs can do quite well in the fridge or freezer.
+A side note: Fresh herbs can do quite well in the fridge or freezer.

 3. Picking the right type of container – watch out for this

 One of the main questions when organizing your spices will be, which container to use.
-The layout of your kitchen and personal preferences will mainly dictate your preferences.
+The layout of your kitchen and personal preferences will mainly dictate your options.
 After all, using airtight containers is key.
 Air clearly has detrimental effects on spices.
 Therefore, tight fitting lids are the best way to go on any type of container.
 The rest is up to you.